-I find that having some easy recipes for soup offer nutritious family meals with relatively easy clean up!
+I find that having some easy recipes for soup offers nutritious family meals with relatively easy clean-up!
 Of course, talk to your pediatrician before adding solid foods to your children’s diet.
 Be sure to rule out any possible allergic reactions before serving.

 Add these healthy recipes to your family meal plan this year and see if you can get your toddler to try some new foods and flavors with healthy soups.